Abelian sections of the symmetric groups with respect to their index: Transitive subgroups

 \begin{proposition} Let $G \leqslant R \wr_k \Sym(k)$ such that $\rho(G)$ is transitive and $\rho_j(N_G(R_j))=R_j$ for every $j=1,..,k$.
 Then

 \end{proposition} \begin{proof} As an intermediate result towards Theorem \ref{3thLSS}, \cite[Lemma 3.1]{2020LSS} says that the inequality

 is true under our hypothesis.
-Since $\rho(G) \leqslant \Sym(k)$ is transitive, putting back Theorem \ref{3thLSS}, and noting that $2/\sqrt{\pi} <2$, we obtain the claimed inequality. \end{proof} \begin{proof}[Proof of Theorem \ref{thMain} for transitive $H$] We will always suppose that $k$ is larger than any constant.
-We have already settled primitive groups at the end of Section \ref{Sect2}, so let $H \leqslant G$ be transitive but not primitive, and contained in a maximal transitive group $W$ as in Lemma \ref{3lemTransitiveSize}.
+Since $\rho(G) \leqslant \Sym(k)$ is transitive, putting back Theorem \ref{3thLSS}, and noting that $2/\sqrt{\pi} <2$, we obtain the claimed inequality. \end{proof}

+\begin{proof}[Proof of Theorem \ref{thMain} for transitive $H$] We will always suppose that $k$ is larger than any constant.
+We have already settled primitive groups at the end of Section \ref{Sect2}, so let $H \leqslant G$ be transitive but not primitive, and contained in a maximal transitive group $W:= \Sym(a)^b \rtimes \Sym(b)$ as in Lemma \ref{3lemTransitiveSize}.
+In particular, we choose $W$ in such a way that $a$ is the smallest possible (equivalently, the blocks of imprimitivity have minimal size).
 Then $\log|G:H| \geq \log|G:W| \geq \tfrac{1}{3} k \log b$.
 If $\log b \geq \sqrt{\log k}$, from Theorem \ref{3thLSS} we have

 and then (\ref{3eqAbGSym}) is true.
 Thus, it rests to control {\bfseries all} the cases